 The solar ship was eventually reassembled—a really difficult process which took several years to complete—primarily by the Egyptian Department of Antiquities’ chief restorer, Ahmed Youssef Moustafa.
 Before reconstructing the boat, he had to gain enough experience on Ancient Egyptian boat-building.
 He studied the reliefs carved on walls and tombs, and many of the little wooden models of ships and boats found in tombs.

-However, no one is actually sure as to what the exact purpose of these ships were.
+However, no one is actually sure as to what the exact purpose of these ships was.
 Experts agree that the history behind these solar ships is shrouded in mystery.
 It is of the type known as a “solar barge“, a ritual vessel to carry the resurrected king with the sun god Ra across the heavens.
 However, it bears some signs of having been used in water, and it is possible that the ship was either a funerary “barge” used to carry the king’s embalmed body from Memphis to Giza, or even that Khufu himself used it as a “pilgrimage ship” to visit holy places and that it was then buried for him to use in the afterlife.

 And as countless discoveries push back our understanding of the ancient Egyptian civilization, countless questions remain unanswered.
 What was the exact purpose of the Solar Ship?
 Were these vessels intended as meter mythological artifacts?
 Were the solar Ships used to sail across the Nile?
 Were they used as a funerary “barge” used to carry the king’s embalmed body from Memphis to Giza?
 Or is it possible, as some authors suggest, that the Solar Ships of the ancient Pharaohs somehow possessed the ability to fly?

 However, this is not the first time that controversial theories surround discoveries made in Egypt.